COVID-19 Rapid Antigen Tests (self-test kits)

 Testing all staff in long-term care and community care, regardless of vaccination status

-Self-test kits use a shallow nasal swab (2cm) to collect a sample and can provide results in as little as 15 minutes.
+Self-test kits use a shallow swab to collect samples from the throat and nose and can provide results in as little as 15 minutes.

-- If you child has a recent (i.e., last 14 days) history of travel off the Island or has had contact with someone who has COVID-19, is suspected of having COVID-19, or has recently traveled, then your child should not be tested with a rapid antigen test, but should self-isolate and visit a drop-in clinic to be tested.
+- If you child has a recent (i.e., last 14 days) history of travel off the Island or has had contact with someone who has COVID-19, is suspected of having COVID-19 then your child should not be tested with a rapid antigen test, but should self-isolate and visit a drop-in clinic to be tested.

 - Because rapid antigen tests are less accurate than PCR tests, if the rapid test is negative, it needs to be repeated in 48 hours.
-If the test is positive, it must be confirmed by a lab-based PCR test at a COVID-19 drop-in clinic.
+If the test is positive, it should be confirmed by a molecular test at a COVID-19 drop-in clinic.
+If you don’t confirm your result at a testing clinic, you are required to isolate as a positive case (7 days if fully vaccinated or under age 5; 10 days if not fully vaccinated) and follow the steps outlined for positive cases, including notification of close contacts.

-- Children who are sick should stay home from school until they feel better.
+- Children who are sick should stay home from school or daycare until they feel better.

 Rapid tests should NOT be stored in vehicles or areas of your home/business where the temperature may go below 2 Celsius.
 The temperature of a COVID -19 rapid test must stay between 2 - 30 degrees (kitchen, bathroom and bedroom are good places to store the test kit until you use it).